gamedevware/charon/docs/gamedata/properties/id_property.rst

 Id Placeholder
 --------------

-If you want to assign a temporary value to the ID of a document being created—for example, for internal reference—you can use a placeholder string such as ``_ID_XXX_ANY_UNIQUE_TEXT_HERE_XXX``.
+If you want to assign a temporary value to the ID of a document being created-for example, for internal reference-you can use a placeholder string such as ``_ID_XXX_ANY_UNIQUE_TEXT_HERE_XXX``.
 This placeholder will be automatically replaced with the actual generated ID during saving or importing.

 Before save: